top of page

 Butterflies

-They are all common species – comma, small skipper, peacock, red admiral, speckled wood, common blue and large white.
+These photos are all common species – wall, common blue and gatekeeper.

-Most of the butterflies seem to be found either at far west area of the field, running from north to south, where the brambles and long grass cover perhaps provides the best shelter for them.
+Most of the butterflies seem to be found either at the far west area of the field, where the brambles and long grass cover provides the best shelter for them.

 We are wondering how many more butterflies we might be able to attract, once the meadow is really up and running.